-History Of Robert The Haunted Doll
+History of Robert the Haunted Doll

 Paranormal Legend Robert the doll.
 Does he really have the power to haunt the people he meets?

 Robert the haunted doll has a long and fascinating history.
-His story may can make the hairs on the back of your neck stand up.
+His story may make the hairs on the back of your neck stand up.
 You say you don't believe a doll can be possessed, haunted.
 Well save your opinion, read on, and discover the havoc that Robert the doll has bestowed on anyone that had the pleasure of knowing him first hand.
 He still today is known to attach himself to visitors that come to see him at the Fort East Martello Museum in Key West Florida.
 "People just like you."